Scalable Polar Code Construction for Successive Cancellation List Decoding: A Graph Neural Network-Based Approach: Introduction

-Recently, \ac{ai} techniques have also evolved as promising tools to construct polar codes \cite{elkelesh_GA, huang_AI, ebada2019deep, liao2021construction}.
-A deep-learning-based polar code construction method for \ac{bp} decoding was introduced in \cite{ebada2019deep}. \cite{elkelesh_GA} and \cite{huang_AI} proposed to use genetic algorithms to construct polar codes for \ac{scl} decoding.
-In \cite{liao2021construction}, a \ac{rl}-based algorithm was proposed to construct polar codes for the \ac{scl} decoding, which reduced the training sample complexity compared to the genetic algorithms.
-However, all of these methods require separate training for each design scenario, even when there is only a minimal change in code rate and/or the target channel condition.
-In other words, these \ac{ai}-based algorithms provide satisfying polar-code constructions only for the trained cases, and cannot be generalized to other code design tasks with different parameters.
-Moreover, the training complexity becomes prohibitively high as the blocklength increases or as the \ac{fer} decreases, making these algorithms not suitable for designing polar codes of long blocklengths.
+Recently, \ac{ai} techniques emerge as promising tools to construct polar codes \cite{ebada2019deep, elkelesh_GA, huang_AI, Li2021_COML, liao2021construction, Huang2019}.
+In particular, \cite{ebada2019deep} introduces a deep-learning-based polar-code construction method for \ac{bp} decoding.
+Recent works \cite{elkelesh_GA} and \cite{huang_AI} propose a genetic algorithm to construct polar codes with \ac{scl} decoding.
+Li \emph{et al.} \cite{Li2021_COML} propose an attention-based set-to-element model to construct nested polar codes for \ac{scl} decoding.
+In \cite{liao2021construction}, a tabular \ac{rl} algorithm constructs polar codes for \ac{scl} decoding, and significantly reduces the training sample complexity compared to the genetic algorithm.
+The \ac{rl} algorithm also allows nested polar-code construction by modeling the construction process with a \ac{mdp} \cite{Huang2019}.
+Some of these methods can benefit from a trained model or a found solution for a slightly different target channel condition to reduce the training complexity at a new target channel.
+However, these methods usually require separate training for different blocklengths, code rates, and target channel conditions.
+In other words, these \ac{ai}-based algorithms provide satisfying polar-code constructions for the trained cases, but do not yet generalize to other code design tasks with different parameters.
+Moreover, their training complexity becomes prohibitively high as the blocklength increases or as the \ac{fer} decreases, making these algorithms not suitable for designing polar codes of long blocklengths.

+In contrast with the aforementioned \ac{ai}-based algorithms whose complexities grow with blocklength, the \textit{\ac{gnn}} \cite{Scarselli2009,Zhou2020,Wu2021} addresses powerfully the tasks related to graph-structured data and is scalable.
+That is, the model complexity is independent of the graph size and the trained model readily applies to an arbitrarily large graph.
+A particularly useful \ac{gnn} variant is the \textit{heterogeneous GNN} \cite{zhang2019heterogeneous} that handles tasks for \textit{heterogeneous graphs}, i.e., graphs with different node types and edge types.